 Since the founding of Darksword Armory, the swords in our catalog have had multiple inspirations.
 Our swords are based on examples from literature, myth, art, and film – including our popular Lord of the Rings swords.
 Many more of our swords are based on surviving historical artifacts; Darksword founder Eyal Azerad has traveled to museums all over the world in order to examine swords from different eras in history, and these were replicated in our forge to exacting specifications.
-Many of our most popular designs, though, have been our fantasy designs, and for over a decade these unique, coveted pieces have been based on the vision of artist Terry Maranda.
+Many of our most popular designs, though, have been our fantasy designs, and for over a decade these unique, coveted pieces have been based on the vision our designer, Terry.

-Terry Maranda is an artist, graphic designer, and illustrator.
-Since the early 2000’s he has worked in a variety of artistic roles including video game design and role-playing game illustration, but the role that is closest to our heart is the role of weapon designer for Darksword Armory.
+Terry and Eyal have worked closely over the last 10 years to create some of the most remarkable fantasy swords on the market.
 Since 2008 Terry has sketched original and fantasy-inspired swords and knives which we have endeavored to capture in steel, and these designs have been some of Darksword Armory’s most sought-after.
-While Terry has a successful career outside of his role at Darksword, we are still thrilled to work with him as a weapons designer here at Darksword Armory.
-The Vindaaris is the latest of Terry’s works of art that we have brought to life, and it is truly a wonder to behold.
+The Vindaaris is the latest of Terry’s designs, and it is truly a wonder to behold.

 The inspiration for the Vindaaris was twofold.
 First, it was inspired by the Norse myths of the light elves that allied themselves with the gods.
 Hailing from the ancient world of Alfheim, these elves and their weapons would be instrumental in the final battle against evil.
 The designer’s description references this: